Cramlington: Healthcare

 Northumbria Healthcare NHS Foundation Trust opened the first hospital in England purpose-built for emergency care in the town in June 2015.
 The Northumbria Specialist Emergency Care Hospital cost £75 million.
 It has emergency care consultants on duty at all times, and a range of specialists available seven days a week.
 In February 2021, the NHS trust began court action against contractor Lendlease over structural defects identified in the building.
 A trial is due to start in October 2022.

+New development

+The only secondary school in the town, Cramlington Learning Village (which is also the largest school in the county), is part of the Government’s School Rebuilding Programme which involves the demolition of the existing buildings (constructed in 1969) and rebuilt into one ‘state-of-the-art’ teaching accommodation.

+Plans for this new school campus were first released in October 2024 by planning organisation DPP Planning.
+Construction of the new school will start in the summer of 2025 and is expected to be completed by September 2027.

 Landmarks

 Plessey Woods Country Park lies just to the north of Cramlington, with the River Blyth flowing through the country park.
 Northumberlandia, a huge land sculpture in the shape of a reclining female figure is located on the outskirts of Cramlington.
 Within the town itself, Nelson Hill is a prominent landmark to the north of the town centre.
 Arcot Hall Grasslands and Ponds SSSI is situated to the south-east of the town.